SHIFT DISTANCE AND MUSICAL INTERVAL

-Here, the shift distance corresponds exactly to the musical interval.
+It is only in same-finger shifts that the shift distance corresponds exactly to the musical interval (see Shift Choreography).

 These are the most basic, fundamental and useful shifts.
-In fact, all shifts are basically “same finger shifts”.
-Assisted Shifts and Scale/Arpeggio-Type Shifts are just Same-Finger Shifts with an added complication: fingers are put down and/or taken off somewhere along the way, either before, during or after the shift.
-Because same finger shifts are the basic building block of all shifting, we need to work on them a lot.
-Scales using only one finger are the most basic and most useful tool for learning and improving shifting technique, but arpeggio intervals are even better for building strength because they have to resist the greater drag (friction) of the longer shifts.
-See below for practice material for this skill.
+In fact, all shifts are ultimately basically “same finger shifts”.
+Assisted Shifts and Scale/Arpeggio-Type Shifts are just Same-Finger Shifts with the added complication that another finger is put down and/or taken off somewhere along the way, either before, during or after the shift.

 SHIFTING EXERCISES IN DOUBLE-STOPS FOR DEVELOPING EXTRA STRENGTH?